ProfilePic

 • Non-conforming Loans

 Often, mortgage lenders sell the loans they originate to another lender or government entity, such as Fannie Mae, to generate funds to lend to others.
-However, these buyers require the loans meet specific guidelines.
+However, these buyers require the loans to meet specific guidelines.

 Why consider a portfolio loan?

 • Borrowers who have experienced financial hardships in the past.
 A foreclosure or bankruptcy in your past can make it very difficult to obtain financing.
 A portfolio loan can be a potential option if you have faced judgments, liens, or tax issues.
-Conventional mortgage loans also have credit score minimums that may not be feasible for you due to your previous financial situation.
+Conventional mortgage loans also have credit score minimums that may not be feasible due to your previous financial situation.

 Portfolio Loan Differences